exvertus/thomasflanigan/content/tech/skills.md

 ### Soft skills

 When integrated with a team, I take a 'people and process first' approach.
-Respect and trust is crucial for the team to to ask tough questions and foster healthy debate about the direction of the product.
+Respect and trust is crucial for the team to ask tough questions and foster healthy debate about the direction of the product.
-I balance this with a momentum-based hyper-focus mode where I can quickly acquire new skills and complete challenging technical projects independently.
+I balance this with a momentum-based, hyper-focus mode where I can quickly acquire new skills and complete challenging technical projects independently.

 ### Tech skills